 Lenders have a reputation for being predatory, unfair, exorbitantly expensive, and unnecessary.
-In order to analyze whether or not this reputation is well deserved or true, we’ll need to discuss how they got that reputation… and how you can avoid getting yourself into a worse situation than before.
+To analyze whether or not this reputation is well deserved or true, we’ll need to discuss how they got that reputation… and how you can avoid getting yourself into a worse situation than before.

-Short term loans are meant to be used in an emergency situation and used with a lot of care.
-They’re primarily for the customer that has poor credit due to an unforeseen circumstance such as a medical emergency or identity theft, or for the customer that was previously uneducated about credit and how to use it responsibly.
+Short term loans are meant to be used in an emergency and used with a lot of care.
+They’re primarily for the customer with poor credit due to an unforeseen circumstance such as a medical emergency or identity theft, or for the previously uneducated customer about credit and how to use it responsibly.

 The best way to prevent yourself from being a victim is to understand what lenders are trying to do.
 You need to understand these things specifically:

-- The total amount due.
 This number is the amount of money owed by the due date.
-Most short term loans do not allow installment payments, but will allow early repayment.
-If you borrow $100 with an APR of 100% in a 2 week timeframe plus a $10 finance charge, you can expect to pay $112.70 at the end of that 2 weeks.
+Most short term loans do not allow installment payments but will allow early repayment.
+If you borrow $100 with an APR of 100% in a 2-week time frame plus a $10 finance charge, you can expect to pay $112.70 at the end of that 2 weeks.

 Since payday loans are short term loans, it’s generally not expected that you will be paying a full year’s worth of interest.
 In the previous case, the APR was 100%, but the loan was due in two weeks.
-Assuming a single compounding after two weeks, you will not be paying 100% of the loan amount (or $100 additional) you’d be paying an extra 2.7% of the loan amount (or $2.70).
-Add the $10 finance charge, your total payment is $112.70.
+Assuming a single compounding after two weeks, you will not be paying 100% of the loan amount (or $100 additional).
+You’d be paying an extra 2.7% of the loan amount (or $2.70).
+Add the $10 finance charge.
+Your total payment will be $112.70.

 The higher your APR, the higher the additional payment.